 Organization with visual subject matter.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

 609. Printmaking (1-3)

 Two hours for each unit of credit.

-574, Northern Renalisance Art (2) ii Advanced creative work in selected printmaking media based upon the analysis of the history and philosophies of printmaking from its inception through contemporary concepts.
-Maximum credit six units applicable on a master's degree.
-616. Sculpture (3) and decided the automotive to poline, the renduce entraining 576.
-Arts of Hartye North America.
-(3) irregular.
+Advanced creative work in selected printmaking media based upon the analysis of the history and philosophies of printmaking from its inception through contemporary concepts.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree

+616. Sculpture (3)

+Six hours.

 Aesthetic organization of selected subject matter in the media of sculpture.
-Maximum credit six units applicable on a master's degree.
-623. Advanced Furniture Design (3) Six hours.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

+623. Advanced Furniture Design (3)

+Six hours.

 Problems in the design and construction of furniture.
 Projects determined by the individual students in conference with the instructor.
-Maximum credit six units applicable on a master's 625.
-Crafts (1-3) Two hours for each unit of credit.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

+625. Crafts (1-3)

+Two hours for each unit of credit.

 Prerequisite: Six units completed in upper division courses in sculpture or ceramics or printmaking or a combination of these courses.
 Advanced creative work in selected craft media.
-Maximum credit six units applicable on a master's degree.
-627. Advanced Clay and Glaze Technology in Ceramic Design (3) Prerequisite: Art 425.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
+627. Advanced Clay and Glaze Technology in Ceramic Design (3) of the sound forecast Act or former America, Africa and Octani Six hours.

 Experimentation with the use of ceramic material and techniques as an integral part of the design process.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

+629. Enamel Workshop (3) I, II

 Six hours.

 Workshop in enamel technology and its application to the craft.
-Maximum credit six units applicable on a master's degree.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.
 (Formerly numbered Art 628.)

-631. Seminar in Jewelry and Metalwork (3) Prerequisite: Art 331 Problems in the design and execution of works in precious metals.
+631. Seminar in Jewelry and Metalwork (3)

+Prerequisite: Art 331

+Problems in the design and execution of works in precious metals.
 Projects will be determined by the individual student in conference with the instructor.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

-Maximum credit six units 50', Gallery Exhibition Design (4) L.H.
-634. Seminar in Textile Design (3) Prerequisite: Art 334.
+634. Seminar in Textile Design (3)

+Prerequisite: Art 334.

 Problems in textile design and technology.
 Projects will be determined by the individual student in consultation with the instructor.
-Maximum credit six units applicable on a master's 641.
-Graphic Communication (1-3) Two hours for each unit of credit.
+Maximum credit six units applicable on a master's degree; nine units applicable on a master of fine arts degree.

+641. Graphic Communication (1-3)

+Two hours for each unit of credit.